-The following table describes the public properties of PsqlTransaction.
-The following table describes the public methods of the PsqlTransaction object.
+The following table describes the public properties of the PsqlTransaction object.

 Property Description Connection Specifies the PsqlConnection object associated with the transaction.
 See PsqlConnection Object for more information.
 IsolationLevel Defines the isolation level for the entire transaction.
 If the value is changed, the new value is used at execution time.